Skip to main content

 2. Corporate Picnic & Lifestyle Gear

-The big brands worked this out ages ago: If your branded merch becomes part of someone’s weekend, that brand stays alive in their life forever.
+Big brands figured this out long ago: when your branded merchandise becomes part of someone’s weekend, your brand stays in their life for a long time.

 Cheeseboards (the sleeper hit)

-Cheeseboards are elite-level merch—high perceived value, long lifespan, and perfect for corporate gifting.
+Cheeseboards are top-tier merchandise with high perceived value, a long lifespan, and they’re perfect for corporate gifts.
 (Shop Personalised Cheeseboards here)

 Branded Picnic Mats

-Used at parks, beaches, concerts, and school events — massive visibility.
+People use these at parks, beaches, concerts, and school events, giving your brand lots of visibility.
 (Shop our range of picnic mats here)

 Cooler Bags

-Used throughout the year, especially in Australian summers.
+Cooler bags are useful all year, especially during Australian summers.
 (Shop our range of cooler bags here)

 Navy blue insulated lunch bag, ideal for promotional items, with yurika logo and contact details.